Academic Skills for Success

 What does it mean to be a college-ready writer?

-Most of your class participation at Unity DE will take place through the written word—from posting to discussion boards and writing reports to interacting with your instructors and peers, written communication is essential to completing an online degree.
+Most of your class participation at Unity Distance Education will take place through the written word—from posting to discussion boards and writing reports to interacting with your instructors and peers, written communication is essential to completing an online degree.

 A college-ready writer should be capable of writing for different audiences and in different forms.
 You must be able to write short essays, multi-page reports, argument essays, literature reviews, and research papers.
 You will be expected to incorporate ideas, arguments, and evidence from reliable academic sources and to document those sources through established referencing and citation styles [i.e., APA, Chicago, etc.].

-In most courses at Unity DE, it is expected that written submissions will communicate ideas clearly and persuasively with supporting evidence from reliable academic sources.
+In most courses at Unity Distance Education, it is expected that written submissions will communicate ideas clearly and persuasively with supporting evidence from reliable academic sources.
 In many cases, the conventions of writing such as grammar, punctuation, word choice, and sentence fluency may be assessed by your instructor.